caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 ushered in so-called
 [demand-driven architecture](https://www.infoq.com/presentations/domain-driven-architecture),
-while companies like AWS and Netflix have shown the advantages of creating top-level services, ("experience-based apis")[http://www.danieljacobson.com/blog/306], that aggregate baseline services to provide agility and specificity in the application layer.
+while companies like AWS and Netflix have shown the advantages of creating top-level services, ["experience-based apis"](http://www.danieljacobson.com/blog/306), that aggregate baseline services to provide agility and specificity in the application layer.

 [Fostering serendipity](https://www.infoq.com/presentations/vinoski-rest-serendipity)